nikmash711/nikkie-pawfiles-server/README.md

 # [Pawfiles](https://pawfiles.herokuapp.com/)

-## Description
 Wouldn't it be nice to keep a timeline of your pet's life?
 From a list of their vets, vaccination schedule, and medical history, to remembering something hilarious they did the other day, it can be easy to forget important things about your pet.
 Fur-tunately Pawfiles is here to help you keep track of your pet's most memorable moments!
-Whether it's a medical record or a cute memory you just don't want to forget, this is the purr-fect place to document it all!
+Whether it's a medical record or a cute memory you just don't want to forget, this is paws-itively the purr-fect place to document it all!

 ## Features:
 :white_check_mark: Users can create an account for themselves with their first and last name, a username, and password